Beyond Face Swapping: A Diffusion-Based Digital Human Benchmark for Multimodal Deepfake Detection: Introduction

-Experiments reveal alarming vulnerabilities in current detectors: compared to face-swapping benchmarks, SOTA models experience a dramatic drop in Area Under the Curve (AUC) on DigiFakeAV.
-For example, SSVF~\cite{feng2023selfsupervisedvideoforensicsaudiovisual} exhibits a 43.5\% decrease.
-User studies demonstrate that the misrecognition rate by participants on our dataset reaches as high as 68\%, nearly triple the error rate of DFDC~\cite{dolhansky2020deepfakedetectionchallengedfdc}.
-This suggests that we must design detectors that can identify next-generation forgeries.

-To address the challenge of diffusion-based digital human forgeries, we propose DigiShield, a new multimodal detection framework.
-The framework explicitly captures dynamic inconsistencies between video and audio through cross-modal attention mechanisms and spatiotemporal feature extraction networks, enabling effective identification of subtle forgery traces generated by diffusion models.
-Experiments show that DigiShield outperforms existing methods on the DigiFakeAV dataset, validating its effectiveness in next-generation deepfake detection and providing scalable framework design insights for future research.
+Experiments reveal significant vulnerabilities in current detectors on DigiFakeAV, with state-of-the-art models showing marked AUC drops (e.g., SSVF~\cite{feng2023selfsupervisedvideoforensicsaudiovisual} shows a 43.5\% reduction).
+These results underscore the urgent need for robust detectors against next-generation forgeries.
+To address the challenge of diffusion-based digital human forgeries, we propose DigiShield, which is a new multimodal framework.
+By leveraging cross-modal attention and spatiotemporal feature extraction, it effectively identifies subtle inconsistencies between video and audio.
+Experiments demonstrate DigiShield’s superior performance on the DigiFakeAV dataset, highlighting its effectiveness for new deepfake detection and offering scalable insights for future research.

 In summary, we conclude our work as follows: